danielfdickinson/dfd-wordlists/README.md

 ## Using with CSpell

-And using the [pre-commit][precommit] configuration from [dfd-template][dfdtemplate], this repository, or similarly configured repo.
+And the [pre-commit][precommit] configuration from [dfd-template][dfdtemplate],
+this repository, or similarly configured repo.

-Otherwise, if you are using CSpell standalone (that is running it from the command line), you will need to alter the paths in the documentation below (for instance, your `cspell.json` may be in a different location than `tests/config/cspell.json`).
+Otherwise, you will need to alter the paths in the documentation below (for instance, your `cspell.json` may be in a different location than `tests/config/cspell.json`).
 In that case you will need to [read the CSpell documentation][cspell].